-- Up-Front Income Verification Verification through the computer matching system employed by HUD or a computer wage reporting system is the highest, most acceptable form of verification. - Written Third Party Verification Written verification originated by a third party when Up-Front verification is not available, up to date or is disputed by a resident.
+- Up-Front Income Verification Verification through the computer matching system employed by HUD (EIV) or a computer wage reporting system is the highest, most acceptable form of verification.
+For further information regarding the use of HUD's EIV system, refer to section 9.2.2. - Written Third Party Verification Written verification originated by a third party when Up-Front verification is not available, up to date or is disputed by a resident.
 Written third party verification includes resident-supplied original or authentic documents generated by a third party source.
 BHA will copy the documents into the Resident's file.
 Resident-supplied documents must be dated within sixty (60) days of receipt by the BHA or as required by our regulatory agencies.
-This type of third party verification is the second highest acceptable form of verification. - Oral Third Party Verification Staff documented verification from a third party via telephone will be accepted after Up-Front verification has been determined to be unavailable and/or written third party verification has been attempted and the third party is unresponsive to BHA's written requests within ten (10) business days of mailing.
+This type of third party verification is the second highest acceptable form of verification. - Written Third Party Verification Form A standardized form to collect information from a third party source.
+The form is completed by the third party by hand (in writing or typeset).
+The BHA will send the form directly to the third party source by mail, fax, or e-mail.
+This type of verification will be used if the resident is unable to provide acceptable documents that are generated by a third party. - Oral Third Party Verification Staff documented verification from a third party via telephone will be accepted after Up-Front verification has been determined to be unavailable and/or written third party verification has been attempted and the third party is unresponsive to BHA's written requests within ten (10) business days of mailing.
 Staff shall utilize the same form that would have been mailed to the third party.
 All the information required by the written verification form should be requested during the telephone contact.
 BHA staff will complete the form on the basis of such information.
 The contact person, date and time of conversation will be noted and the BHA staff person who made the telephone call will sign the form.
 Oral third party verification is considered to be the second lowest acceptable form of verification.

-Verification by Resident certification - With approval from the Assistant Directors of Property Management, Staff may choose to accept an affidavit from a Resident regarding income, deductions and exclusions.
+Verification by Resident Certification (Tenant Declaration) - With approval from the Assistant Directors of Property Management, Staff may choose to accept an affidavit from a Resident regarding income, deductions and exclusions.
 Approval will only be granted upon documentation that all other methods of verification have been attempted and determined to be unsuccessful.
 Verification by resident certification is considered to be the lowest acceptable form verification.

-Projections of annual income shall be based on the best available information, with due consideration to the past year's income of all household members, current income rate and effective date; and shall include projections for each income recipient in the household.
+Projections of annual income shall be based on the best available information. with due consideration to the past year's income of all household members, current income rate and effective date; and shall include projections for each income recipient in the household.